bmershon/inferno-26/README.md

-# inferno-26
+# Ad fontes

-A short paper discussing Dante Alighieri's Inferno 26.
+*Back to the sources*.

+This assignment tasked students with engaging sources surrounding the material presented in Dante Alighieri's *Inferno*.
+I chose to discuss the goings on of *Inferno* 26.